Welcome to the Office of Civic & Community Engagement

 What is Service Learning?

-Service Learning combines the best of active learning and citizenship by connecting course content with service projects that help the community.
+Service Learning combines the best of active learning and citizenship by connecting course content with service projects that contribute to the greater good.
 It is a powerful way of understanding course material by learning from experience.

 Service Learning can help